 - Talking in a normal voice that does not disturb others or quiet cell phone use is permitted in all parts of the library except the Quiet Reading Room.

-- Playing musical instruments as well as IPOD music and similar devices without headphones is considered a disturbance.
+- Playing musical instruments as well as music from smartphones, tablets, and similar devices without headphones is considered a disturbance.

 - Students are expected to leave the furniture, equipment, and facilities in good condition for the next person’s use.